Skip to main content

 This effect is likely mediated through multiple mechanisms, including reductions in blood pressure, improvements in lipid profiles, and potentially direct anti-inflammatory and anti-atherosclerotic effects on the vasculature itself.

-Some research also points to the role of GLP-1 in modulating inflammation through pathways involving cytokines like Interleukin-6 (IL-6), which may influence the browning of and improve overall metabolic rate.
+Some research also points to the role of GLP-1 in modulating inflammation through pathways involving cytokines like Interleukin-6 (IL-6), which may influence the browning of adipose tissue and improve overall metabolic rate.
 The therapy, therefore, addresses not just the markers of metabolic syndrome, but the ultimate clinical sequelae of the condition.

 The following table summarizes findings from select studies, illustrating the quantitative impact of these therapies on key metabolic parameters.